jundis/CWSlack-SlashCommands/README.md

 For non-MySQL installation instructions, please see README_NoMySQL.md

+####Update Instructions

+Use the scripts found in the updates folder to upgrade from an older version to current.
+This will automatically update the config.php file with necessary values and create any new MySQL tables as well.
+You can also manually update by comparing the config file from this repository to your active one.

 ## cwslack.php, activities, contacts, notes, configs, tasks, time, and dbmanage

 1. Download the respective php file, functions.php, install.php, and config.php files.